Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Results

 \paragraph{Other models}

-Eight teams officially participated in GermEval17, of which five teams analyzed Subtask~A, all of them evaluated Subtask~B, and two teams submitted results for both Subtask~C and D. Since GermEval17 was conducted back in 2017, several other authors have also focused on analyzing parts of the subtasks.
+Eight teams officially participated in the GermEval17 shared task, five of which analyzed Subtask A, all of them Subtask B and two repectively Subtask C and D. We furthermore consider the system by \citet{LT-ABSA} additionally to the participants' models from 2017, even though they were the organizers and did not "officially" participate.
+They also tackled all four subtasks.
+Since 2017 several other authors analyzed (parts of) the GermEval17 subtasks using more advanced models, which we also consider for comparison here.
 Table \ref{tab:overview} shows which authors employed which kinds of models to solve which task.
-We added the system by \citet{LT-ABSA} to the models from 2017 even if they did not officially participate because the system was constructed and released by the organizers.
-They also tackled all the subtasks.